-Michael wholeheartedly supports the fight for a greatly improved rail service, and is working together with local Councillors to ensure residents’ voices are heard.
+Michael wholeheartedly supports the fight for a greatly improved rail service, and is working together with local Councillors, South Western Railway and the Department for Transport to ensure residents’ voices are heard.

 February 2022 – Michael wrote to Network Rail to request a further meeting to discuss improvements for Surrey Heath rail services.
 He also wrote again to South Western Railway to underline his wish for improved journey times to be implemented in the December 2022 timetable.